celtiberi/sail-chat/README.md

 - **Visual Index**: Processes and indexes images for visual search capabilities
 - **LangChain Integration**: Leverages LangChain for prompt templates and LLM interactions
 - **Multimodal LLM**: Uses advanced language models capable of processing both text and images
+- **Platform Abstraction**: Automatically adapts to different hardware environments

+For more details on the architecture, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Installation